rsyncOSX/RsyncOSXdocs/content/post/Snapshots.md

 ## Snapshot administration

 It is important to administrate snapshots.
-By administrate means deleting snapshots.
+By administrate means deleting not relevant snapshots.
 If snapshots are never deleted the number of snapshots might become difficult to use.
 A snapshot is most likely used to restore old and deleted files.
-This is why a plan to administrate snapshots are important.
+This is why a plan to administrate snapshots is important.
 RsyncOSX can assist you in this.

 To administrate snapshots select the snapshot tab.
 Deleting snapshots is a **destructive** operation and should be performed with care.
 It is important to have a plan about which snapshots to keep and which to delete.
 RsyncOSX utilizes a simple plan for delete and keep snapshots.
 The plan is based upon three parts: